+Fraction games and fraction manipulatives give children opportunities to increase their fraction number sense.
 The more time children have to play with fraction toys and blocks, the more their ability to visualize fractions as equal parts of a whole will increase.

-How to teach fraction number sense...
+Teach fraction number sense…

 - The concept of equivalent fractions will come with time if children have plenty of hands on play activities such as the ones below.
-Older children struggling with fraction concepts have often not had enough hands on investigations with fraction manipulatives.
+Older children struggling with fraction concepts have often not had enough hands on experiences with fraction manipulatives.

 - Playing fraction games will increase the children’s understanding that a fraction piece is a part of an equal number of pieces that creates a whole object.